Vaishakhp2001/MERN-Ecommerce/README.md

 ## Getting Started

-This is a MERN stack application where the backend is implemented in Node.js, the frontend in React, and the database in MongoDB.
+This is a MERN stack application where the backend is implemented in Node.js with the express framework, the frontend in React with redux state management, and the database in MongoDB.

 ### Prerequisites